gptoys/AI-enhanced-Twitch-Chatbot/README.md

 ## Disclaimer
 * This bot relies on the OpenAI GPT-3 API, which may produce offensive or inappropriate completions.
 Use at your own discretion.
 * Also, be aware the bot employs the commercial OpenAI API.
-As of December 2022, OpenA
+As of December 2022, OpenAI provides $18 of free credit and severa